 By Anton Trizna, Head of the A1QA Business Analysis TCOE, and Elena Goropeka, senior business analyst at A1QA.

 The terms “business analyst” and “system analyst” are regularly misunderstood and used interchangeably.
 But in fact these are two different positions with different duties and set of skills.
-We’ve decided to learn the differences and commonalities the two professions share.
+We’ve decided to learn how these two positions differ and what commonalities they share in what relates to QA consulting specifics.

 First let’s take a look at the commonly applied definitions.